-I lead research at the intersection of biomedical image analysis, computational pathology, machine learning, and explainable artificial intelligence.
-Our work aims to connect tissue morphology with molecular and clinical information in order to better understand disease mechanisms and support the next generation of precision medicine.
+My research focuses on the development of trustworthy and clinically meaningful AI systems for biomedical imaging, computational pathology and multimodal medicine.
+The central goal is to connect tissue morphology with molecular, spatial and clinical information in order to better understand disease mechanisms and support precision medicine.

 Research Vision

-Histopathology is being transformed by digital pathology, whole-slide imaging, multi-omics, and modern artificial intelligence.
-Our research develops computational methods that make tissue data more measurable, interpretable, and clinically actionable.
+Histopathology is being transformed by digital pathology, whole-slide imaging, spatial omics and modern artificial intelligence.
+My research develops computational methods that make tissue data more measurable, interpretable and clinically actionable.

 Core Research Areas